Pengrey/RE/RE/RE/Project_1/CTT/Dynamic Analysis/Dynamic Analysis.md

 ```

 ## Export Cert
-1. generate cert on Burp
+1. Generate cert on Burp
 2. Add cert through settings on VM

 ## Result (SSL Pinning is being used)